goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 ##### Policy Gradient Methods

-Policy gradient methods directly optimizes a policy function by adjusting its parameters in the direction of greater expected rewards.
+Policy gradient methods directly optimize a policy function by adjusting its parameters in the direction of greater expected rewards.
 They work by:

 1. Collecting experience (state-action pairs and rewards) using the current policy
 2. Estimating the policy gradient (the direction that would improve the policy)